rossshannon/weekly-weather-mcp/README.md

 - No separate configuration file needed; API key can be passed directly through environment variables or parameters
 - Support for querying weather conditions anywhere in the world
-- Provides current weather and detailed 8-day forecasts (today + 7 days)
+- Provides current weather and detailed 8-day forecasts (today + following 7 days)
+- Worldwide coverage
 - Hourly forecasts for the next 48 hours
 - Daily forecasts with morning, afternoon, and evening data points
 - Weather summaries and precipitation probabilities
 - Detailed weather information including temperature, humidity, wind speed, etc.
-- Support for different time zones
+- Support for reporting results in different time zones

 ## Usage

-### 1. Get an OpenWeatherMap API Key with One Call API 3.0 Access
+### 1. Get an OpenWeatherMap API Key with One Call API 3.0 Access (free)

 1. Visit [OpenWeatherMap](https://openweathermap.org/) and register an account
 2. Subscribe to the “One Call API 3.0” plan (offers 1,000 API calls per day for free)